AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 ```ruby
 config.vm.network "private_network", type: "dhcp", virtualbox__intnet: "sshtestnet"
 ```

+> :beginner: :construction: TK-TODO This is the first time we've encountered the term "DHCP" so remark on that and link to a future section; maybe a discussion section, maybe a future set up step?

 Both of our `Vagrantfile`s will need this same line, and by including this same line in both projects, both virtual machines will be attached to the same virtual network.